tinymce/beehive-flow/README.md

 CI needs to check out a real branch, not just a detached head.

 At the start of the build, run `stamp`.
 If the build is successful, run `advance-ci`.

+## FAQ

+### How do I update my major version?

+Set the version manually in package.json in your `main` branch.
+The idea is that you should decide what major.minor version you are releasing before running `prepare`.

+### Does beehive-flow work with yarn workspaces, lerna or monorepos?

+Not yet.
+This is something that would be valuable to add.

+### Does beehive-flow work with any types of package other than NPM?

+Not at this stage.